dergigi/dergigi.github.io/bitcoin/resources.md

 {% include book.html name="how-is-fiat-money-possible" %}
 </ul>

+Note that *How is Fiat Money Possible* is an essay, but it is too poignant to not be included here.

 #### Banking

+Banking is a mystery to most, and central banking doubly so.
+Bitcoin isn't necessarily an enemy of the former, but, if successful, it will abolish and replace the latter.

 <ul class="books">
+{% include book.html name="mystery-of-banking" %}
 {% include book.html name="creature-from-jekyll-island" %}
-{% include book.html name="mystery-of-banking" %}
 {% include book.html name="end-the-fed" %}
 </ul>

 #### Software and Programming

 Bitcoin is free, libre open-source software.
 It is free as in freedom, free as in free speech.
-Understanding what this means and why free software exists is essential to understanding Bitcoin.
+What this means, why free software exists, and what the implications of free (vs proprietary) software are, is important to understand the unstoppability of Bitcoin.

 <ul class="books">
 {% include book.html name="free-software-free-society" %}